arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 In the image above you can see that:

-+ The Portenta is connected to the "HOST" port of the USB hub (USB C adapter)
++ The Portenta is connected to the "HOST" port of the USB hub (USB-C adapter)
-+ The USB Hub (USB C adapter) needs to be powered externaly with a power supply.
++ The USB Hub (USB-C adapter) needs to be powered externaly with a power supply.
 This is required to provide power to Portenta.
-+ You should connect the keyboard to the USB Hub (USB C adapter) in the same way you would connect it to your PC.
++ You should connect the keyboard to the USB Hub (USB-C adapter) in the same way you would connect it to your PC.

+### Alternative Configuration (No USB hub required)

+If you don't have a USB-C type hub you may complete this tutorial with a USB-C type keyboard or with a USB A type keyboard and a USB A to C adapter.
+To do so proceed as follows:

++ Power the Portenta H7 through the VIN pin with 5V.
+(Check [pinout diagram](https://content.arduino.cc/assets/Pinout-PortentaH7_latest.pdf))
++ Connect the keyboard directly to the Portenta's USB-C connector (use a USB-A to USB-C adapter if your keyboard's connector is USB type A)
++ Add the following line of code in your sketch to enable power supply through Portenta's USB connector: `mbed::DigitalOut otg(PJ_6, 0);`

 ## 7. Toggling the LEDs